 The second round of the NBA playoffs is underway and a champion will be crowned in a month.
 After that happens, we'll transition into one of the most unique offseasons in NBA history.
 The NBA has announced that it will push back the start of free agency, but transaction season is still rapidly approaching.

-Honorable Mention: Jabari Parker, Sacramento Kings -- Player Option
+Mention: Jabari Parker, Sacramento Kings -- Back with

 10. Harry Giles III, Sacramento Kings -- Unrestricted